Library

 48K05

 The first edition of "Invisible Cities" was published in November 1972 by Einaudi Verlag in Turin.
 At the time of the book's publication, from late 1972 to early 1973, Calvino had spoken about it in several newspaper articles and interviews.
-The following is an introduction to this new edition of the "Oscar" series using words from a lecture given by Calvino in a master's class in writing at Columbia University in New York on March 29, 1983.
+The following is an introduction to this new edition of the "Oscar" series using the words of Calvino's lecture at the Master of Writing Class at Columbia University in New York on March 29, 1983.
 The lecture was originally in English, but the Italian text is used here.
 It is based on two interviews conducted in 1972 and 1973 and has mostly not been published in Italy.
 There is no recognizable city in "Invisible Cities".
 All the cities are fictitious; I gave each of them a woman's name.
 The book is organized into short chapters, each of which should provide an opportunity to reflect on a particular city, or cities in general.

 The Complete Collection of Interesting Things About the Universe